Your Directors present their Thirty Seventh Annual Report together with the Audited Financial Statements for the Financial Year ended March 31,2025.

 18. CORPORATE SOCIAL RESPONSIBILITY

-In view of the negative net worth, revenue below the prescribed limit and cumulative losses suffered by the Company, it is not attracted by the provisions of Section 135 (5) of the Act.
 The brief outline of the Corporate Social Responsibility ("CSR") Policy of the Company and other details are furnished in Annexure B of this Report in the format prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.

-19. AUDIT COMMITTEE
+20. AUDIT COMMITTEE

-The details in respect of composition of the Audit Committee are included in the Corporate Governance Report, which forms part of this Report.
+The details in respect of composition of the Audit Committee are included in the Corporate Governance Report, which forms part of this Annual Report.

-20. AUDITORS AND AUDITORS REPORT
+21. AUDITORS AND AUDITORS REPORT Auditors

 M/s.
 GDA & Associates (FRN: 135780W), Chartered Accountants, were re-appointed as Auditors at the Thirty Fourth (34th) AGM to hold office from conclusion of the said meeting till the conclusion of the Thirty Ninth (39th) AGM.
-Accordingly, they continue to be in office for FY 2023-24.
+Accordingly, they continue to be in office for FY 2025-26.

 Cost Auditors